MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls Windows Installer's interaction with the Restart Manager.
 The Restart Manager API can eliminate or reduce the number of system restarts that are required to complete an installation or update.

 If you enable this policy setting, you can use the options in the Prohibit Use of Restart Manager box to control file in use detection behavior.